EsinYilmazbilek/sei-project-3-fe/README.md

 Please note that user authentication is required, anyone interested in viewing the app is welcome to use these credentials scrat@email and password pass.

 # Brief:
-Build a full-stack application by making your own backend and your own front-end Build and use an Express API to serve your data from a Mongo database Be a complete product with multiple relationships and CRUD functionality and have multiple models
+Build a full-stack application by making your own backend and your own front-end.
+Build and use an Express API to serve your data from a Mongo database.
+Be a complete product with multiple relationships and CRUD functionality and have multiple models.

 # Deployment
 The app has been deployed with Netlify and is available [here](https://sniff-project-three.netlify.app/).